oluceps/vaultix/doc/flake-module.md

 ## flakeModule Options

+> [!NOTE]
+> If you don't like flake-parts, you could skip to another choice without flake-level option type check: [pure nix](./pure-nix-config.md)

 This is a flake module configuration, it should be written in your flake top-level or in flake module.